 The case measures 40 mm x 9.7 mm.
-Notably, the horns of the watch are made of titanium, which have been skeletonized for further weight reduction, as well as satin-finished and treated with a black DLC coating that provides a contrast to the smooth matte finish on the bezel.
+Notably, the horns of the watch are made of titanium, which has been skeletonized for further weight reduction, as well as satin-finished and treated with a black DLC coating that provides a contrast to the smooth matte finish on the bezel.
 The crown features an inlaid black and white Montblanc logo.
-Interestingly, mineral crystals are used front and rear, instead of more scratch resistant sapphire crystals.
+Interestingly, mineral crystals are used front and rear, instead of more scratch-resistant sapphire crystals.
 Water-resistance is rated at 30 meters.

 Further weight reduction was achieved thanks to the specially designed skeletonized titanium mainplate and bridges.
 The total weight of the movement is just 4.73 grams.

 On the dial side, you can see the titanium mainplate, which also acts as the dial, and features an engraved black Arabic numeral at 12 o’clock, as well as black dots marking each hour, and a white transferred minute track, all sharing the outer chapter ring.
 A red-tipped arrow-shaped hand in the subdial at 6 o’clock indicates small seconds.
 Matte black DLC skeletonized Dauphine-shaped hands indicate hours and minutes.
 Both chapter rings have a straight grained finish, while the center of the mainplate, that is visible on the dial side, has a frosted finish.